Bootstrapping Pions at Large $N$

 \subsection{Regge behavior}

 At finite $N$, pion scattering is believed to have Regge behavior controlled by the pomeron trajectory, which needs to have intercept above one to account for the rise with energy of the total cross section, see e.g.~the discussion in \cite{Brower:2006ea}.
 The pomeron trajectory corresponds to glueball states and is suppressed at large $N$.
 In string theory language, the pomeron is a closed string trajectory, and contributes to an open string amplitude via a subleading (non-planar) topology.
 The dominant trajectories after the pomeron are the rho trajectory and the $P'$ trajectory (associated to the $f_2$(1270) resonance).
 In the analysis of appendix B of \cite{Pelaez:2004vs} these two trajectories are taken to have the same intercept, $\alpha_\rho (0) = \alpha_{P'} (0) \cong 0.52$.
-So to leading order in $N$ it seems safe assume that the Regge behavior of ${\cal T}_{ab}^{cd}$ is strictly better than spin one.
-This translates into two conditions on $M(s, u)$, \be \lim_{|s| \to \infty} \frac{M(s, u)}{s} = 0 \, , \quad \lim_{|s| \to \infty} \frac{M(s, -s -u)}{s} = 0 \, , \quad u < 0 \, . \ee The second condition corresponds to a high-energy limit with fixed scattering angle ($\theta = \pi$).
-In flat space string theory, the amplitude would be exponentially suppressed in this limit.
-In QCD the pion scattering amplitude is expected to decay in this limit like $1/s^2$ (see the discussion in section~\ref{subsec:secondhighenergy}); if this persists at large $N$, the second assumption in (\ref{eq:Regge}) holds with room to spare.
+So to leading order in $N$ it seems safe to assume that the Regge behavior of ${\cal T}_{ab}^{cd}$ is strictly better than spin one.
+This translates into two conditions on $M(s, u)$, \be \lim_{|s| \to \infty} \frac{M(s, u)}{s} = 0 \, , \quad \lim_{|s| \to \infty} \frac{M(s, -s -u)}{s} = 0 \, , \quad u \lesssim 0 \, . \ee They are respectively the limits at fixed $u$ and at fixed $t$ of $M(s,u)$, which are independent when the amplitude is not fully crossing symmetric.

 We will study these amplitudes around $u\sim 0$.
 For the first amplitude in \eqref{eq:Regge} this corresponds to the usual \textit{forward limit} $\cos \theta\sim 1$, for the second one, this is the ``backward limit'' $\cos \theta \sim -1$.
 It would be very interesting to study scattering at fixed angle $\theta$ (away from $0$ and $\pi$) since this could discern between standard string amplitudes, which decay exponentially at high energies, and amplitudes in QCD-like theories, which are expected to decay as $1/s^2$ by the Brodsky-Farrar counting rules \cite{Brodsky:1973kr,Lepage:1980fj}.
 Also at fixed angle, albeit in the unphysical regime $s,u\gg 1$, scattering amplitudes of large-$N$ confining gauge theories are known to follow a universal behavior \cite{Caron-Huot:2016icg}.
 Unfortunately, fixed-angle scattering amplitudes fall outside the scope of our methods.